 You may receive antivenin (a substance that reverses the effects of poison) for some spider bites and scorpion stings.
 Because antivenin can sometimes cause other problems, your doctor will weigh the risks and benefits of this treatment.

 Steroids such as prednisone are often used to treat allergic reactions.
-In many cases, your doctor will prescribe an antihistamine to help relieve itching.
+In many cases, your doctor will also prescribe an antihistamine to help relieve itching.

 Try to remove a stinger you can see.
 Use your fingernail, a knife edge, or credit card to scrape against the skin.
 Do not squeeze or pull.